fieldtrip/website/faq/how_to_get_started_with_distributed_computing_using_qsub.md

 ### Submitting a single MATLAB job to the cluster

 To submit a job to the cluster, you will use **[qsubfeval](/reference/qsubfeval)**.
 It stands for “qsub – evaluation - function”.
 As an input you specify a name of your function, an argument, and time and memory requirements (see below).

 Try the followin

 	qsubfeval('rand', 100, 'timreq', 60, 'memreq', 1024)

-{:.alert-info}
+{% include markup/info %}
 Besides the memory requirements for your computation, MATLAB also requires memory for itself.
 The **[qsubfeval](/reference/qsubfeval)** and **[qsubcellfun](/reference/qsubcellfun)** functions have the option **memoverhead** for this, which is by default 1GB.
 The **memreq** option itself does not have a default value.
 The torque job is started with a memory reservation of **memreq+memoverhead**.
+{% include markup/end %}

 You will get the job ID as the outpu

 	submitting job username_dccn_c004_p23910_b1_j001... qstat job id 1066196.dccn-l014.dccn.nl

 	ans =

 	username_dccn_c004_p23910_b1_j001

 Note, that Qsubfeval does not return the output of your function to the command window!
 You only get the job ID.
 Your function thus has to include a command for writing the output on disk.